straygizmo/folderchat/README.md

 1. **API Configuration Required**: Ensure you've configured at least one API provider in Settings
 2. **Document Processing Fails**: Check that selected folders are accessible and contain supported file formats
 3. **Embedding Errors**: Verify embedding API credentials and endpoint configuration

+### RAG indexing error on target PC: “did not find executable at ...
+AppData\\Roaming\\uv\\python\\cpython-3.13.4-...”
+This occurs when a non-portable `.venv` (created on the developer PC) was copied to the target PC and still points to a base interpreter under the developer’s `AppData\Roaming\uv\python\...`.
+Fix:
+1. Delete `python_tools\.venv` from the publish folder if it exists (we exclude it in publish by default).
+2. Prepare Python on the target PC using one of the methods in “Setup Instructions” (pip/uv/portable).
+3. Re-run indexing.

 ### Supported File Formats